 January 15, 2020 | Erin Bluvas, email@example.com

 Associate professor Jim Burch, a researcher in the Department of Epidemiology and Biostatistics, will apply his expertise to two new projects over the next three to five years.
-The first, supported with a nearly $3 million R01 grant from the National Cancer Institute, will examine the role of circadian factors in inflammation and colorectal adenoma risk.
+The first, supported with nearly $3 million from the National Cancer Institute, will examine the role of circadian factors in inflammation and colorectal adenoma risk.
 With funding from the National Institute of Justice, the second project will use more than $800K to study atypical work hours and adaptation among law enforcement employees.

 An epidemiologist and a member of the Cancer Prevention and Control Program, Burch has extensive experience studying the relationship between circadian rhythms (i.e., an individual’s naturally occurring sleep-wake cycle during a 24-hour period) and cancer.
 As principal investigator for the R01 project, he will use a biobehavioral case-control design to determine whether the disruption of circadian rhythms and sleep is associated with inflammation or colorectal adenoma formation.

 Adenomas are benign tumors that have the potential to become malignant and account for 85 to 90 percent of colorectal cancer cases.
 Colonoscopies can detect adenomas before they become cancerous; however, screening rates are low – despite colorectal cancer’s status as one of the most common and deadly forms of cancer in the United States.
 Further, Burch and others’ previous research has identified disparities in both screening and mortality rates for colorectal cancer, with African Americans disproportionately affected.

 Also based on previous research, Burch and his team know that gastrointestinal inflammation and circadian rhythm disruptions intersect as risk factors for colorectal cancer.